What Is Your Marketing Message Strategy?

 It can be a little tricky to think about because a marketing message can come in a lot of disguises: your content, your products, your services.

 And all of these things should embody your message to the world.
-But ultimately, the first thing your message is is YOU.
+But ultimately, the first thing your marketing message is is YOU.

 Let me say a little more about that.
 A ‘message’ is illusive, and you probably already have some questions: